Overview

 - Defense Certificate – which must be signed by all the members of the faculty committee.

-- Embargo Request Form – which is used to request that the thesis be kept hidden on the archive for a specified amount of time.
+- Embargo Request Form – which is used to request that the project be kept hidden on the archive for a specified amount of time.
 It is not recommended for general use but is available as an option if the display on DigiNole could negatively impact the student’s future plans (mainly for creative projects and papers in line for publication).
-This form is optional and should be signed by the student and the thesis director.
+This form is optional and should be signed by the student and the Faculty Director.

-All undergraduate theses published at FSU are housed in the DigiNole archive.
-Students must submit their final signed thesis to the archive, either as a .pdf, .doc, or .docx file by the final day of classes in order to officially earn Honors in the Major.
+All undergraduate projects published at FSU are housed in the DigiNole archive.
+Students must submit their final, signed project to the archive, either as a .pdf, .doc, or .docx file by the final day of classes in order to officially earn Honors in the Major.